Divvyanshnaakarafr/MLSA-technical-task/README.md

-Hi I am Divvyansh Kudesiaa and this is my MLSA task for technical.
+Hi I am Divvyansh Kudesiaa and this is my MLSA task for technical domain.